bobisthedataguy/Getting-and-Cleaning-Data/CODEBOOK.md

 - "train/subject_train.txt": Each row identifies the subject (1-30) who performed the activity for which data was captured

-- "train/Inertial Signals/*.txt": Inertial signals captured for each
+- "train/Inertial Signals/*.txt": Inertial signals captured for each subject.
-- "train/Inertial Signals/body_acc_x_train.txt": The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- "train/Inertial Signals/body_gyro_x_train.txt": The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.

-####NOTE: The Inertial Signals data is not used in this project and is not included in the resulting "tidy" dataset.
+######NOTE: The Inertial Signals data is not used in this project and is not included in the resulting "tidy" dataset.

 ### Tidy Dataset Details